nmstate/nmstate.github.io/devel/plugin.md

 The nmstate-0.3.2 release brings the plugin support which allows user to managing the network via their own plugin.

+Since nmstate-0.4, the nispor project is used for kernel network information query, plugin should fill the user space informations only and perform.

 ### How to Install and Load the Plugin

 If `NMSTATE_PLUGIN_DIR` is defined as system environment variable in the